The Battle for the Bridge at Remagen

 The Tidioute Bridge will be closed to vehicle and foot traffic from 2:00 pm until the completion of the event around 4:00 pm.
 Be sure to determine which side of the river yu want to watch from and plan accordingly.
 Route 62 will be closed during the event from approximatley 3:30 pm to 4:00 pm.
 Plan for delays and drive carefully as route 62 will be congested.

-Prices will remain the same and are as follows: Shirts are $12.00 each with sizes 2XL & 3XL being $14.00.
-Hats are $12.00 and all are available for sale at the Tidioute Borough Office located at 129 Main Street.
-T-shirts will also be sold at the encampment Friday evening, August 4th, and on Saturday, August 5th, near the VIP tent and on Route 62 side of the bridge.
+Very few shirts remain with limited sizes available.
+Price is $12.00 each and are available for sale at the Tidioute Borough Office located at 129 Main Street.
 All proceeds go to the Reenactment Committee and help defray the cost of the event.
+Hats are sold out.